The History of

 Since the first introduction of the roundel on Royal Flying Corps aircraft it has undergone various changes and modifications depending on the time period and type of aircraft being used and what

 its role was.
 Whilst appearing in various guises during the First and Second World War after this period there have been less modifications to the roundel.
-This article tells the history of the RAF
+Read about the history of the Royal Air

 With the outbreak of the First World War in 1914 a number of incidents involving friendly fire occurred so the need for pilots and ground forces to be able to identify friendly or enemy aircraft